Willie Gold

-William Gold, better known as Willie Gold, was a Scottish footballer.
-He is best known for being the victim of the very first red card shown in Spanish football.
+William Gold was a Scottish footballer.
+He is best known for being the receiver of the very first red card shown in Spanish football.
 Gold was also a member of the side that won the very first Spanish club to win an official title, the 1900–01 Copa Macaya with Hispania AC.

 Biography

 Willie Gold was born in Newmilns, where he was introduced to football and to his wife, providing for his family as a textile worker employee at lace manufacturers Johnston, Shields & Co.
 He was eventually promoted to be in charge of a production line, and the experience he gained as such served him to continue working as a manager.
 In 1893, John Shields, one of the founders of the company, rented the central warehouses of a factory in Sant Martí de Provençals to create a branch of his company in Catalonia, which become known as La Escocesa, and Willie Gold, together with around 40 young Scottish workers, was sent over to work in the company's newly opened factory, and Gold was appointed as the supervisor of the factory, a position he held for fifteen years (1893–1908).
 Whilst out in the Catalan capital, the Scots began playing football against each other to pass the time, to undergo leisure initiatives, and to feel at home.
 During the winter of 1893–94, he captained the so-called Scottish colony of Sant Martí in a series of matches against the English colony of Barcelona, whose captain was the Englishmen James Reeves.
 The Barcelona press reported matches between these two sides played on 8 December 1893, 11 March, and 15 April 1894, however, due to the little statistical rigor that the newspapers had at that time, very little is known about those matches, but local historians claim that this was the first ever 'unofficial' rivalry in Spanish football.